bitdivine/jline/README.md

 jline
 =====

 Sort, grep and join files where every line is JSON.
 JSON has long surpassed CSV as the most common, useful and robust format in much of the code that I encounter but as yet it has no parallel to the array of fine tuned command line tools that target CSV.
-These fill some of the gaps, as I need them.
+This collection fills some of the gaps.

 The JSON lines format is formally described at [http://jsonlines.org/](http://jsonlines.org/).